Why foreign gold coins reach UK charity shops at all

 France issued large quantities of gold francs across the nineteenth and early twentieth centuries, and they survive in great numbers in UK family collections from First World War service and from cross-Channel marriage.
 The twenty-franc Rooster (1898 to 1914) shows a Marianne head on the obverse and a Gallic rooster on the reverse.
 The same Marianne obverse pairs with an angel on the earlier "Angel" twenty-franc series.
 The Napoleon III twenty-franc (1853 to 1870) shows the laureate or bare head of Napoleon III.
 All three series are 90 per cent gold (21.6 carats) and contain 5.81g of fine gold in the twenty-franc denomination.

 Ten-franc, fifty-franc and hundred-franc gold coins from the same era exist at proportional weights.
-The Rooster series is the one most charity-shop teams encounter; the design is bright, the reverse rooster is unmistakable, and the coin is roughly the size of a one-penny piece.
-The bullion value tracks the London fix; numismatic premiums on common dates are usually modest.
+The Rooster is the one most charity-shop teams meet.
+It is bright, the reverse rooster is unmistakable, and the coin runs to roughly the diameter of a one-penny piece.
+It weighs 6.45g gross.
+Bullion value tracks the London fix: for illustration, at £60 per gram of fine gold the 5.81g in a twenty-franc coin gives a floor around £350, though the live figure moves daily.
+Numismatic premiums on common dates are usually modest.

 German marks: Wilhelm, the eagle and the empire